 What to know about leaving your money to a good cause

-Inspirational examples like these may prompt you to think about philanthropy and how to go about leaving your money to a charitable cause.
-For starters, not everyone has to be “ultra-wealthy” to make a generous charitable gift or financially support a cause.
+But not everyone has to be “ultra-wealthy” to make a generous charitable gift or financially support a cause.
 Today, more people are in a position to distribute their wealth beyond their immediate family.
 And studies have shown that people with higher incomes are more often approached for donations, which also increases their opportunities to donate and the social pressure to do so1.

 Here are some key questions to consider that can help you organize and set priorities for your own charitable giving: